nocomplexity/FreeAndOpenMachineLearning/abstract.md

 great machine learning technology should available for everyone.
 This means that everyone should be able to learn, play and create great applications using machine learning technology.
-But also reuse existing machine learning solutions, inspect solutions and improve solutions of others.
+But also reuse existing machine learning solutions, inspect these solutions and improve solutions of others.
 Without borders or strings attached.

-The key focus of this publication in on Free and Open Machine Learning technologies.
+The key focus of this publication is on Free and Open Machine Learning technologies.
 This to remove barriers for learning, playing, using and reusing machine learning technologies for real practical use cases for everyone.

-Of course you can use or switch to cloud company solutions to deploy your machine learning driven application in production.
+Of course you can use or switch to commercial cloud solutions to deploy your machine learning driven application in production.
 But besides vendor lock-in, crucial aspects like safety, privacy and security for machine learning applications are only possible when using fully